 I used to avoid any projects that required me to fix drywall.
-I thought it was impossible to make it match from every angle.
-It’s the perfect DIY home project to help you save money.
-Here are 10 tips that will really improve any drywall patching that you do!
+I thought it was impossible to make it match from every angle until I discovered these drywall patching tips and tricks.

 1. Check For Electrical Wires

 Now, this sounds like a given, but it is often forgotten.
 Before beginning ANY project, make sure you check the area for electrical wires or plumbing pipes.
 A simple check of the area can save you so much money in the long run!

 Do not be afraid to make a bigger hole than already exists.
 I start by cutting an easy shape to duplicate, usually a square.
 Then I can cut a new piece of sheetrock to fit into the freshly cut hole.

 Install a short (soft) board behind the sheet rock to screw the piece onto.
 Take a board that is approximately 4” longer than the span of your hole and holding it to the back of the sheet rock place two screws through the sheet rock securing it.